-If you’re looking to buy mutual funds, you’ve likely heard about Vanguard, the largest mutual fund company in the world.
-They offer an outstanding roster of high-quality, low-cost mutual funds and exchange-traded funds (ETFs) that are free of commissions or sales charges (aka loads).
+If you’re looking to buy mutual funds, you’ve likely heard about Vanguard, the world's largest mutual fund company.
+They offer an outstanding roster of high-quality, low-cost mutual funds and exchange-traded funds (ETFs) free of commissions or sales charges (aka loads).

-If you already have an account at a third-party brokerage firm that offers Vanguard funds, then buying them through your brokerage is the simplest option.
+If you already have an account at a third-party brokerage firm that offers Vanguard funds, buying them through your brokerage is the simplest option.
 But third-party brokerages may add fees or restrictions associated with these purchases.
 Here’s how to decide.

 Where You Can Buy Vanguard Funds (Besides Vanguard)

 However, since those firms are also direct competitors of Vanguard, the number of Vanguard funds they offer is often limited.

 It’s also more expensive.
-For example, you can buy Vanguard’s flagship index fund, Vanguard 500 Index (VFIAX), at Fidelity but you’ll pay a transaction fee to get it.
-This is because Fidelity 500 Index (FXAIX) is a competing fund with identical holdings.
+For example, you can buy Vanguard’s flagship index fund, Vanguard 500 Index (VFIAX), at Fidelity, but you’ll pay a transaction fee to get it.
+They charge this fee because Fidelity 500 Index (FXAIX) is a competing fund with identical holdings.
 It’s not in Fidelity’s best interest to allow investors to easily buy competitors’ funds at no added cost or fee.

 The largest brokerage with the greatest number of Vanguard funds available to investors is TD Ameritrade.
 However, TD Ameritrade charges transaction fees up to $49.99 for Vanguard Funds.

 If you buy Vanguard funds from the firm directly, you won’t pay those additional costs.

 Pros and Cons of Buying Vanguard Funds at Other Brokerages

-The pros and cons of buying Vanguard funds at other mutual fund companies or brokerage firms are the same as buying any mutual fund or ETF from a competing firm.
+Buying Vanguard funds at other mutual fund companies or brokerage firms is the same as buying any mutual fund or ETF from a competing firm.
 Generally, the pros are centered around convenience, and the cons are centered around fees.